 To Wade’s credit, Sierra Canyon is one of the top high school teams in the country with MaxPreps ranking the Trailblazers as the No. 3 high school team in the nation.

 Additionally, Sierra Canyon’s roster is chock full of elite high school talent such as five-star prospect shooting guard B.J.
 Boston, five-star small forward Ziaire Williams and four-star power forward Terren Frank.

-With that being said, lets take a look at the top collegiate options for Zaire Wade:
+With that being said, let’s take a look at Zaire Wade college options: